Liberty Seated Dimes

 F-109

-Choice $625 Repunched and Broken 3, Pastel Shades, Gem Eye Candy, Frosty Luster, Active Cartwheels, Sheffield Collection.
-A wicked nice 1883 Liberty Seated dime as we say in Downeast Maine.
+Choice $575 Repunched and Broken 3, Pastel Shades, Gem Eye Candy, Frosty Luster, Active Cartwheels, Sheffield Collection.
+Consignor Price Reduction - A wicked nice 1883 Liberty Seated dime as we say in Downeast Maine.
 Worthy of its CACG near-gem certification with pastel coloring on both sides.
 Orange, gray, aquamarine shades decorate the obverse while the reverse offers a fiery rose center with orange surrounding the outer wreath devices.
 Frosted luster, while being immediately evident under a bright light, is move prevalent on the reverse.
 Surfaces are completely unabraded.
 Struck from the F-109 die pairing with partial lower loop on the 3 digit and repunching at the upper loop.
 Housed in new CAC Grading holder and graded consistent with CAC approval standards.

 Seated 10C 1884 1884